Skip to main content

-W&B Weave supports logging and displaying numerous content types, with dedicated functions for displaying videos, images, audio clips, PDFs, CSV data, and HTML.
-This guide provides basic and advanced examples for logging and displaying each media type.
+W&B Weave supports logging and displaying many content types, with dedicated functions for videos, images, audio clips, PDFs, CSV data, and HTML.
+This guide is for developers who want to capture media inputs and outputs in their Weave traces, so they can review and share them alongside the rest of the trace data.
+It provides basic and advanced examples for logging and displaying each supported media type:

 Overview

 The examples in this guide use annotations.
-We recommend using annotations because they are the simplest way to start logging your media.
+We recommend annotations because they’re the most direct way to start logging your media.
 For more advanced configurations, see the Content API section.To log media to Weave, add type annotations like Annotated[bytes, Content] or Annotated[str, Content] as input or return types in your ops.
 If you annotate path arguments with Annotated[str, Content], Weave automatically opens, detects, and displays the media within your trace.
-The TypeScript SDK provides dedicated functions for logging media:

-The following sections provide practical examples of logging each type of media.
+The following sections provide examples of logging each type of media.
+Each section starts with a minimal example and then expands into more advanced scenarios.

 Log images